yeehaa123/coding-the-pitch/coding-the-pitch.md

-title: Coding the Humanities
+# Coding the Humanities
+## Expertisegroep Onderwijs 13-11-2013

 --

-### Overview
+### Summary

-+ Coding the Humanities is an initiative that approaches programming a humanities perspective
++ An initiative that approaches programming from a humanities perspective
++ Background: Two MA-courses
+  + Jan Hein Hoogstad: Arts, Science and Technology
+  + Marijn Koolen: Digital Humanities
++ Problem: Too late in curriculum to do anything substantial
++ Next step:
-+ First step: Course for all UvA humanities students
+   + Course for all UvA humanities BA students
+   + Coursera Course

 --
 ### Curriculum